Mail sorting: United States

 To handle rapidly growing mail volumes, the United States Postal Service installed its first semiautomatic sorting machine, a Transorma 5/300 distributed by Pitney Bowes, on April 10, 1957.
 The machine doubled the throughput of letters that the same number of clerks could do by hand.

-In 1965, the Postal Service put the first high-speed optical character reader (OCR) into operation that could handle a preliminary sort automatically.
+In 1965, the postal service put the first high-speed optical character reader into operation that could handle a preliminary sort automatically.
 The first computer-driven single-line optical character reader—which reads the mailpiece destination address then prints a barcode on the envelope that could be used to automate mail sorting from start to finish—was employed in 1982.

 With the U.S. Postal Service introduction of postal worksharing, ZIP + 4 and the POSTNET barcode in 1980, companies were given an incentive to sort their mail prior to inducting it at the Post Office.
-Today, presort and automation discounts can save companies up to 50% or more on postage—and many companies use Mail Sorters to sort both incoming and outgoing mail.
+Today, presort and automation discounts can save companies up to 50% or more on postage—and many companies use mail sorters to sort both incoming and outgoing mail.

 Outgoing mail sorters

 Mail sorters can process up to 55,000 #10 envelopes per hour.
 Systems can scan and archive mail piece images during the sort process for compliance and proof of mailing.
-Multi-Line Optical Character Reader (MLOCR) technology can also read and validate both machine-print and handwritten pieces.
+Multi-line optical character reader technology can also read and validate both machine-print and handwritten pieces.